 Size & Design

-It’s quite confusing to distinguish the two between each other because they look alike.
+It’s quite confusing to distinguish the two between each other because these speakers look alike.
 They both have a sleek, black casing with a metal grille and a tempered glass top.
 If you like modern and stylish soundbars, Bose has got you covered with either model.

 There are a few downsides to the Soundtouch 300, however.
 First off, it’s only available in black.
 The Soundbar 700, on the other hand, is available in either black or white.

-Secondly, there are no physical controls on the Soundtouch 300.
+Secondly, the design of Bose 300 features no physical controls.
 That means there are no on-device buttons, which can be troublesome if you lose the remote.
-In comparison, the Bose Soundbar 700 comes with two on-device buttons on top.
+In comparison, the Bose Soundbar 700 comes with two buttons on top of the speaker.

 Cords & Setup

-When we tested these sound bars in our listening room, both have the same setups, which doesn’t come as a surprise since they have a similar design.
+When we tested these surround speakers in our listening room, both have the same setups, which doesn’t come as a surprise since these soundbars have a similar top-notch design.

-You just have to connect the HDMI cable to the sound bar and the TV.
-Then, make sure you plug AC power cord into the sound bar and the wall outlet.
+You just have to connect one HDMI cable to the speaker and the TV.
+Then, make sure you plug AC power cord into the sound bar and the home wall outlet.

-Once your sound bar is on, download the Bose app and connect your devices.
-The app will walk you through the rest of the setup.
-We do recommend that you complete the ADAPTIQ audio step, though, as it calibrates the sound to your room.
+Once your sound bar is on, download the Bose app and plug in your gadgets through an HDMI input or Bluetooth.
+The app will walk you through the rest of the sound system setup.
+We recommend that you complete the ADAPTIQ audio step, though, as it calibrates the sound to your room.
 But more on that later.

-It’s clear by now that the Bose Soundbar 700 and Bose Soundtouch 300 are pretty similar sound bars, and the same applies to their connectivity options as well.
+It’s clear by now that the Bose Soundbar 700 and Bose Soundtouch 300 are pretty similar speakers, and the same applies to their HDMI and Bluetooth connectivity options as well.

-In both sound bars, you’ll find HDMI ARC, digital optical input, HDMI input, Wi-Fi, Bluetooth, Ethernet, ADAPTIQ input, a 3.5mm jack for hardwiring the bass module, and a USB connection for updates.
+In both smart speakers, you’ll find digital optical input, HDMI ARC input, Wi-Fi, Bluetooth connectivity, Ethernet, ADAPTIQ input, a 3.5mm jack for hardwiring the Acoustimass 300 or 700 bass module, and a USB connection for updates.

-However, the one difference is that the Soundtouch 300 soundbar can handle 4K HDMI pass-through, which is not available in the 700 model.
+However, the one difference is that the Soundtouch 300 soundbar, similar to Soundbar 500, can handle HDMI 4k pass through, which is not available in the 700 model.

-In comparison, the remote of the Bose Soundbar 700 is sleeker and more modern.
+In comparison, the remote control of the Bose Soundbar 700 has sleeker and more modern design.
 The keys also light up depending on which functions you’re using.
 It may sound gimmicky, but we found this extremely helpful if you forgot which buttons you pressed while modifying your settings.

-Also, the 700 unit lets you control the sound bar through the app, making it more convenient if you’ve misplaced your remote.
+Also, the 700 unit lets you control the sound bar through the app Bose, making it more convenient if you’ve misplaced your remote.

 Integrations & Apps for Soundbar 700 & Soundtouch 300

-For instance, the Bose Soundtouch 300 soundbar uses the Soundtouch app, while it’s the Bose Music app for the Bose Soundbar 700.
+For instance, the Bose Soundtouch 300 soundbar uses the Soundtouch app to control the rear speakers, while the Bose Soundbar 700 products use the Bose Music app.
 Both are quite intuitive and user-friendly, but the Soundbar 700 takes the lead since it allows you to program your universal remote.

-Also, the Bose-exclusive ADAPTIQ calibration is available in both sound systems.
+Also, the Bose-exclusive ADAPTIQ room calibration is available in both sound systems.
 If you’re new to the Bose line, ADAPTIQ is a way of tailoring the sound to the room.
-As the soundbar “studies” your listening space, you’ll get to enjoy an optimized sound quality.
+As the wireless soundbar “studies” your listening space, you’ll get to enjoy an optimized surround sound quality.

-In terms of Alexa compatibility, the Soundbar 700 wins vs. Bose Soundtouch 300, simply because it has Alexa built-in already.
+In terms of Alexa built-in feature and Google compatibility, the Soundbar 700 wins vs. Bose Soundtouch 300, simply because it has Alexa built-in already.
 The Soundtouch 300 soundbar, in contrast, is only compatible with Alexa-enabled devices.

 The two have a similar speaker configuration – four woofers with one center tweeter.
-They also both offer Dolby Digital and DTS decoding, and you can connect surround speakers too.
+These top quality speakers also both offer Dolby Digital and DTS decoding, and you can plug in a subwoofer and surround speakers too.

-However, our audio experts agree that the sound quality is slightly better with the Soundbar 700.
-There is less distortion in higher volumes and the sound is subtly richer in Dolby Digital.
-If you add surround speakers, the more immersive the sound will be.
+However, our audio experts agree that the sound and bass quality is slightly better with the Soundbar 700 augmented with a subwoofer.
+There is less distortion in higher volumes and the sound is subtly richer in Dolby Digital system.
+If you add surround speakers and a subwoofer, the more immersive the surround sound will be.

 Bose Soundtouch 300 and Soundbar 700 Performance

-Both soundbars deliver a superb performance, but we have to hand it to the Bose Soundbar 700 because of the convenient features it offers.
-With the sleek remote, Alexa compatibility, Dolby Digital, app control, and the lightbar that tells you voice assistant status, it brings more to the whole table besides sound.
+Both surround speakers deliver a superb performance, but we have to hand it to the Bose Soundbar 700 vs the Soundtouch 300 because of the convenient features it offers.
+With the sleek remote, wireless connection, HDMI Arc, Bluetooth connectivity, compatibility with voice assistant Alexa and Google, Dolby Digital, DTS, app control, and the lightbar that tells you voice assistant status, it brings more to the whole table besides sound.